Willis Independent School District is a public school in Texas that serves over 7800 students.

 Neosho R-5 School District was eager to implement a 1:1 program, and they had set a goal to get the initiative up and running in a very short time frame.
 While some school districts allocate years to rolling out a 1:1 initiative plan, Neosho had the ambitious goal to get all 1,400 students at Neosho High School their own device in just six months.
 Getting Chromebooks into the hands of their 1,400 students in such a short time was a huge accomplishment for the district.
 Privately, though, Rodney Griffin, Chromebook Coordinator, and his team were struggling with maintaining and tracking the influx of devices.

 Decreased staff time spent on tracking 3,600 assets

 Distributed devices to students in a timely manner

 Transforming the asset inventory practices of Lockhart ISD’s 13 campuses is no small task.
 The district struggled recording and maintaining accurate inventory numbers, which made planning technology purchases incredibly challenging.

 Read on to learn how Lockhart ISD:

-- Decided to utilize experts create a baseline inventory for 3,485 assets
+Decided to utilize experts to create a baseline inventory for 3,485 assets